Year End Tax Tips for 2018

 Net Operating Losses

+Exercise carry back/carry forward options to offset income in other years.
 Increase income to absorb the losses.
 This makes the additional income tax-free up to the extent of the loss.

 It might make more sense to itemize this year rather than next year because these standard deductions are indexed for inflation and can be expected to increase slightly.
 Identify expenses that can be paid in 2018.